Meldindavidsabu/Infosys-Stock-Price-Prediction/README.md

 Introduction

 Stock price prediction is a common problem in financial analysis.
-In this project, i aim to predict the stock prices of Infosys Company using historical stock price data.
+In this project, I aim to predict the stock prices of Infosys Company using historical stock price data.

 Three essential components of stock data are:
 * Volume: The total number of shares traded during a given period.
 * Opening Price: The price at which a stock starts trading when the market opens.
 * Closing Price: The price at which a stock ends trading when the market closes.

 I will be using historical stock price data covering the period from January 2, 1996 to August 14, 2023, (BSE Data).

-Data Collection: You can download the historical stock price data as a CSV file from your preferred company's website/ official websites of the stock exchanges or can use the provided CSV file in the repository➡️(https://github.com/Meldindavidsabu/Infosys-Stock-Price-Prediction/blob/main/INFOSYS%20STOCK%20(HISTORICAL%20PRICES).csv).
+Data Collection: You can download the historical stock price data as a CSV file from your preferred company's website/ official websites of the stock exchanges or can use the provided CSV file in this repository➡️(https://github.com/Meldindavidsabu/Infosys-Stock-Price-Prediction/blob/main/INFOSYS%20STOCK%20(HISTORICAL%20PRICES).csv).
 Certainly, I'll provide you with a detailed step-by-step guide based on your instructions for setting up Amazon SageMaker, creating a model for stock price prediction, and obtaining the predicted output.

 ### Step-by-Step Guide: Stock Price Prediction Using Amazon SageMaker